Qustodio Review: Is It the Best Parental Control App in 2024?

 I’d also like to see Qustodio make the blocking and unblocking of apps and websites quicker and more responsive.
 Right now, it can take up to 15 minutes for a block to take effect, and unblocking doesn’t always work until your kid restarts their device.
 It would be nice to see Qustodio expand the size of its geofencing zones, too — 0.12 miles doesn’t cover much distance, especially if you want your kid to stay away from a certain part of town.

 Similarly, it’d be great if Qustodio introduced a screen time request feature to let your kid ask for more screen time.
 It’s more convenient than having your kid call you to extend their allowed time.
-That said, I still prefer how Qustodio lets you set up a daily screen time limit in increments of 15 minutes for every day of the week, whereas Norton Family only lets you set a screen time allowance in increments of 30 minutes.
+That said, I still prefer how Qustodio lets you set up a daily screen time limit in increments of 15 minutes for every day of the week and add extra time in 1-minute increments, whereas Norton Family only lets you set a screen time allowance in increments of 30 minutes.

 Finally, Qustodio could improve its social media monitoring.
 For now, Qustodio only lets you block a social media app or set specific time limits for it, but there’s no way to monitor your kid’s texts and posts on social media — for example, Bark monitors all of your kid’s interactions on social media sites and alerts you if it detects problematic content.
 On the flip side, Qustodio allows you to monitor your kid’s phone calls on both Android and iOS, which you can’t do with Bark.